 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

 - This drug raises the chance of a health problem called nephrogenic systemic fibrosis (NSF) in some people.
-This may lead to very bad and sometimes deadly skin, muscle, and organ problems.
-Call your doctor right away if you have skin burning, itching, swelling, or scaling; red or dark spots on the skin; or hard or tight skin.
-Call your doctor right away if you have stiff joints, muscle weakness, or hip or rib pain.
-Call your doctor right away if you have trouble moving, bending, or straightening your arms, hands, legs, or feet.
+NSF may lead to severe skin, muscle, and organ problems that could be deadly.
+The risk of NSF is raised in people who have some types of kidney problems.
+Call the doctor right away if your child has skin burning, itching, swelling, or scaling; red or dark spots on the skin; or hard or tight skin.
+Call the doctor right away if your child has stiff joints; muscle weakness, or hip or rib pain.
+Call the doctor right away if your child has trouble moving, bending, or straightening arms, hands, legs, or feet.